michael-mszn/HopmonRemake/Readme.md

 - Rotate the camera with Q to the left, or E to the right.
 Sometimes a different perspecive can bring many answers!

+- Can't figure out the solution?
+Simply return later!
+Hopmon Reimagined saves all your progress.

 # Create your own Levels

-Hopmon Reimagined allows you to create your own levels over a plug-and-play text file and share it with your friends.
+Hopmon Reimagined allows you to create your own levels over a plug-and-play text file and share them with your friends.

 **No programming knowledge required!**